chocolate eggs & bunnies & pregnancy & blood: happy Easter!

 “Ane doolie sessoun” covid-19 and the art of isolation

-At some point in the late fifteenth century, the poet Robert Henryson (who lived in Dunfermline, not too far from where I’m writing now), began his Testament of Cresseid with one of my favourite openings of any poem:
+At some point in the late fifteenth century, the poet Robert Henryson (who lived in Dunfermline, not too far from where I’m writing this now), began his Testament of Cresseid with one of my favourite openings of any poem:

 Ane doolie sessoun to ane cairfull dyte